TLF-Federal-Procurement-Insight-12.jpg

 Navigating the Trade Agreements Act for Foreign Service Providers in U.S. Government Contracts

 Prospective foreign contractors looking to obtain service contracts with the U.S. Government must satisfy the requirements of the Trade Agreements Act (TAA).
-The TAA was enacted in 1979, generally providing reciprocal treatment in Government procurement with countries that have signed bilateral and multilateral trade agreements with the U.S. The United States Trade Representative (USTR) has been delegated the President’s authority under the TAA to waive requirements of restrictive domestic preference regulations, such as the Buy America Act (BAA), for prospective contractors from countries that qualify under the TAA.
-Under the Federal Acquisition Regulations (FAR) § 25.402(a)(2), the relevant test for determining the application of the TAA to services is the country in which the firm providing the services is established.
+The TAA was enacted in 1979, generally providing reciprocal treatment in government procurement with countries that have signed bilateral and multilateral trade agreements with the U.S. The United States Trade Representative (USTR) has been delegated the President’s authority under the TAA to waive requirements of restrictive domestic preference regulations, such as the Buy America Act (BAA), for prospective contractors from countries that qualify under the TAA.
+Under the Federal Acquisition Regulations (FAR) 25.402(a)(2), the relevant test for determining the application of the TAA to services is the country in which the firm providing the services is established.
 To determine the country in which a prospective contractor is established, the government considers where the prospective contractor is incorporated or maintains its principal place of business or headquarters.

 As the largest single consumer in the world, contracting with the U.S. federal Government is naturally viewed as a desirable avenue of expansion for foreign companies.
-Generally, the TAA’s applicability arises in the context of permitting federal procurement of commercial products from TAA-designated countries.
-However, issues relating to the applicability of the TAA to federal services contracts may sometimes arise.
-In such cases, the country of performance of the contract may not be outcome-determinative for TAA compliance purposes, especially if that country is different from the country where the prospective contractor is established.
+The TAA ensures that the U.S. government offers reciprocal treatment in public procurement to countries that have entered into bilateral and multilateral free trade agreements with it.
+Generally, issues of TAA applicability arise in the context of permitting federal procurement of commercial products from TAA-designated countries.
+However, issues relating to the applicability of the TAA to federal service contracts may sometimes arise.
+Contractors should be mindful that in such cases, the country of performance of the contract may not ultimately be outcome-determinative for the purposes of TAA compliance.
+This is especially the case in situations where the country of performance is different from the country where the offeror is incorporated or maintains its principal place of business.
+When determining the country of origin for the purposes of TAA applicability in such cases, the focus of the inquiry must be on where the company providing the services is established rather than where the services must eventually be performed.

 This Federal Procurement Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.